ConceptCodes/whisper-api-python/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This microservice is designed to handle audio transcription asynchronously using Apache Kafka for efficient message queuing and processing.
-Users can upload audio files, which are published to a Kafka topic.
-A separate consumer service continuously reads messages from the topic and performs the transcription, aiming for a 15-minute processing window.
+This microservice is designed to handle audio transcription.
+Users can upload audio files, which are stored in a S3 bucket, and an event is published to a Kafka topic.
+A separate consumer service continuously reads messages from the topic and performs the transcription using OpenAI Whisper, aiming for a ~15-minute processing window.

 ## Technologies
 - Audio Processing Library: [![FFmpeg](https://img.shields.io/badge/FFmpeg-0076B6?style=flat&logo=ffmpeg)](https://ffmpeg.org/)